Monday, August 27, 2007

 Lunch time

 Time for shamelss promotions.
 My man Jimmy is holding an Earthtone sticker.
 Earthtone is a band based out of Annapolis, Maryland.
 I saw their show in this past New Year's Eve and it was awesome.
-I vaguely remeber rambling to one of the the dudes in the band that I was leaving for Africa in three days and I will get him a cool picture with the sticker.
+I told one of the the dudes in the band that I was leaving for Africa in three days and I will get him a cool picture with the sticker.
 I am a man of my word.
 I actually had some really awesome group shots with the sticker, but I didn't realize until after that the kids were holding the sticker upside down.

 That shirt reads Jano's Pizzeria, Drexel Hill.
 Pa. the number is 610-259-4316.
 I can't recommend this place enough.It is the only place I have ever been to where no matter what you order, it is the greatest thingh you've ever eaten.